Bayesian Differential Privacy through Posterior Sampling: Problem Setting

 \subsection{Our Main Assumptions}

-In the sequel, we show that if the distribution family $\family$ or prior $\bel$ is such that close datasets $x, y \in \CS$ have similar probabilities, then its posterior distributions are close.
+In the sequel, we show that if the distribution family $\family$ or prior $\bel$ satisfies certain assumptions, then close datasets $x, y \in \CS$ result in posterior distributions that are close.
 In that case, it is difficult for a third party to use such a posterior to distinguish the true dataset $x$ from similar datasets.

 To formalise these notions, we introduce two possible assumptions one could make on the smoothness of the family $\family$ with respect to some metric $d$ on $\Reals_+$.
-The first assumption states that the likelihood is smooth for all parameterizations of the family: \begin{assumption}[Lipschitz continuity] Let $d(\cdot,\cdot)$ be a metric on $\Reals$.
-There exists $L > 0$ such that, for any $\param \in \Params$:
+The first assumption states that the likelihood is smooth for all parameterisations of the family.
+First, we define our notion of smoothness.
+Let $f(x,\param) \defn \ln p_\param(x)$ be the log probability of $x$ under $\param$.
+The Lipschitz constant for a parameter value $\param$ is: